Gut Health and Acne: The Real Connection

 You already know that the foods we eat play a critical role in helping us maintain our overall health.
 The gastrointestinal tract, or GI tract, is responsible for taking in, digesting, and expelling all that we eat, breathe, and swallow.
 It extracts and absorbs energy and nutrients that fuel our body.

 Just like other organs in our body, the skin uses by-products from food for nutrients, vitamins, and amino acids to keep it healthy.
 It’s also the only organ we can actually see, so it’s easy to get an indication of how our diet, which significantly influences the skin’s appearance, is affecting our gut health.

-The Role of the Gut Microbiome in Health
+The Role of Gut Microbiome in Overall Health

 Think of the gut microbiome as everything that lives in your intestinal tract.
 It’s like its own little world, made up of billions of microbes that all carry out different roles.
 Two-thirds of the gut microbiome is unique to each person, which is dependent on the food we eat and the air we breathe, as well as other environmental factors.

 The more diverse this two-thirds of gut bacteria is, the better for our overall health.
 When gut bacteria become destabilized, either by being under or overpopulated, it can negatively impact our health.
 For example, obesity, cancer, and mental health issues are all problems associated with destabilized gut bacteria.